smotrjashka/SneakGame/README.md

   Place a Obstacle depend on specifice obstacle type requarement and complexity level.
 See Obstacle class comment.

+* A mutex or lock is used in the project.

+  For login form, I used the mutex for wait for user write a username before start the game.

 ## Dependencies for Running Locally
 * cmake >= 3.7
   * All OSes: [click here for installation instructions](https://cmake.org/install/)